rythrojaofficial/axis45/events/2024rcg4/rcg4.md

 ---

 It's that time of year again!
 RCG4 is right around the corner.
-Battles, workshops, night show, etc. This one will have a true gathering vibe, don't miss your chance to chill with aspentree, dyounggod, Nick Vail, and MORE!
+Battles, workshops, night show, etc. This one will have a true gathering vibe, don't miss your chance to chill with Aspentree, Dandy Bien, Nick Vail, and MORE!

 ---